ErikThorsell/erikthorsell.github.io/_pages/work-with-me.md

 author_profile: true
 ---

-My goal is to help organisations better understand and embrace the power of iterative improvements.
-I have a large interest in automation and feedback, and how these concepts can be applied to increase revenue in software development companies.

-I'm convinced that companies which strive to automate as much of their software lifecycle as possible as well as are attentive to their customers' needs, will deliver higher quality software at a faster pace.
+I'm convinced that companies which strive to automate as much of their software lifecycle as possible and are attentive to their customers' needs, will deliver higher quality software at a faster pace.
 I can help your organisation achieve this.

 ## My background

-My career started with software development and I still write code on a daily basis.
-However, it's not much Java SpringBoot any more.
-Instead, I write code to automate processes (Python and Bash) and codify infrastructure (Terraform, Packer as well as
-Ansible).

-After a couple of years as a developer, my career pivoted towards leadership.
-I have worked as a Scrum Master and a Team Facilitator, where I have helped teams find *their* best way of working.
-I also spent six months as acting Line Manager at Ericsson.
+I hold a B.Sc. and a M.Sc.Eng in Computer Science as well as a M.Sc. in Computer Science, Algorithms, Languages and Logic -- all from Chalmers University of Technology.
+I concentrated my masters studies to machine learning, artificial intelligence and optimisation and wrote both my theses on machine learning topics[^ml-resume].

+Post graduating I worked as a software developer but quickly understood that my interest is predominantly in _what_ and _why_ we write certain code, not necessarily _how_.
+Therefore, the trajectory of my career has taken me through roles like _Scrum Master_, _Team Facilitator_ and _Line Manager_ until I eventually found my preferred way of working as a consultant.

 ## My offering

-My two biggest strengths are that I have done a little bit of everything and that I always strive to improve.
-I understand management's point of view, sale's, operation's as well as the developers'.
-All parts of the organisation usually want to achieve similar things: Remove hurdles, increase speed, shorten the feedback loop, get better results, increase profit; but they see different ways there.
-Together, we find a common way.

-Today, I lead a small consultancy: Request for Coffee.
-RFC focus on _everything DevOps_, be it strategic or practical, with a strong focus on combining technical know how with leadership and management skills to help organisations deliver software faster.
+Today, I lead a small consultancy company: [Request for Coffee](https://requestforcoffee.dev), through which I focus on _everything DevOps_, be it strategic or practical.
-I call myself a `DevOps Transformation Leader` and I believe that DevOps will do to software development what Lean did to manufacturing.
+I call myself a `DevOps Transformation Leader` and I really believe that the methods that have been rejuvenated by the DevOps boom can do to software development what Lean did to manufacturing.

-Let's transform your organisation, together.
+I'm a developer -- sort of -- but the code I write is not the kind that makes its way into an app on your phone, an embedded device in your car, or onto a webpage.
+Instead, I write code which helps the people developing those things do a better job.
+I automate processes and write pipelines, using Python and Bash, and I codify infrastructure using tools like Terraform, CDK and Ansible.
+My favourite thing is to create and setup tools for other developers to use[^platform] and then teach the importance of these tools and how they can be used to make better decisions about what to develop next.

+I'm also a teacher, presenter, leader and coach -- sort of.
+I have chosen the consultancy road and consultancy assignments aren't meant to last forever.
+(My preferred assignment length is more like a year or two.)
+When my assignment comes to an end, I will have failed if your organisation cannot continue to reap the benefits of the work we have accomplished together.
+If our paths cross again, I want to hear about how you were able to build on top of what we built together and how you have been continuously improving ever since.

 ## Get in touch